JeffreyCA/spleeter-web/README.md

     3. Verify Docker works with your GPU by running `sudo docker run --rm --gpus all nvidia/cuda:11.6.2-base-ubuntu20.04 nvidia-smi`

 4. Download and run prebuilt Docker images:

+    > Note: On Apple Silicon and other AArch64 systems, the Docker images need to be built from source.

     ```sh
     # CPU separation
     spleeter-web$ docker-compose -f docker-compose.yml -f docker-compose.prod.yml -f docker-compose.prod.selfhost.yml up